Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 But let’s list the main reasons why you should stay in Tulum and what are the highlights of such a popular beach resort.

 ✓ There are no all-inclusive hotels in Tulum (actually only one).
-The majority are all cute nice boutique hotels for any budget but many apartments and luxury condos are available both in town or in the nearby jungle.
+The majority are all cute, nice boutique hotels for any budget, but many apartments and luxury condos are available both in town or in the nearby jungle.

-✓ Tulum has a strong community based on healthy living and therefore you can find lots of vegan options.
+✓ Tulum has a strong community based on healthy living, and therefore, you can find lots of vegan options.

-✓ You can find nice trendy clothing shops of all prices, from local brands.
+✓ You can find nice, trendy clothing shops of all prices, from local brands.

 ✓ Home to the amazing Tulum archeological site

-✓ Tulum is surrounded by amazing cenotes some of which you can reach also by bike
+✓ Tulum is surrounded by amazing cenotes, some of which you can also reach by bike

 ✓ In Tulum, you can rent a bike and go everywhere